itfinally/mybatis-helper/README-english.md

 # Mybatis-Helper

+The project Mybatis-Helper is an plugins package for Mybatis, including entity generator / paging plugin / JPA ( criteria query )

+And this project is based on Java7, Mybatis3.4.6, and use HikariCP-java7 as database connection pool, Log4j as logging system.

+If you want to replace by other component, you can define you own exclusion and replace that.

 This is a general configuration doc, and detail of other components is in there are own folder.

 ### multi-dataSource